 National Museum of History and Art

-The rich cultural heritage of Luxembourg is on show in the contemporary building that was completed in 1939, since its opening it has been expanded multiple time to incorporate the numerous permanent and temporary exhibitions.
+The rich cultural heritage of Luxembourg is on show in the contemporary building that was completed in 1939.
+Since it’s opening it has been expanded multiple times to incorporate the numerous permanent and temporary exhibitions.
 Currently, Luxembourg artist Robert Brandy has a temporary collection showcasing his beautiful paintings.
-If you are into photography you might want ti check out the temporary Rethinking Landscape exhibit.
-This exhibit raises awareness of the increasingly unbalanced relationship between man and nature, this exhibit is only available until October 17.
+If you are into photography you defiantly want to check out the temporary Rethinking Landscape exhibit.
+This exhibit raises awareness of the unbalanced relationship between man and nature, and this exhibit is only available until October 17.

 If you can not make it to either of these temporary exhibits you can always check out the permanent collections such as: Fine Arts, Arts and Crafts, Coins and Metals, and the Archaeology collection.

-When: Tuesday to Sunday from 10am to 6pm, open late Thursday evenings until 8pm.
+When: Tuesday- Sunday from 10am – 6pm, open late Thursday evenings until 8pm.
 Closed Mondays, also closed 1 January, 1 November, 25 December.

 Where: Marché aux Poissons (map)